Om Shivpuri: Personal life

 His wife Sudha Shivpuri was also a noted TV actor and most known for her role as Baa in the TV serial Kyunki Saas Bhi Kabhi Bahu Thi.
 The couple has a daughter, Ritu Shivpuri, who is a Hindi film actress and had a son, Vineet.

 Death

-Om Shivpuri died on 15 October 1990, at the age of 52, of a heart attack.
+Om Shivpuri died on 15 October 1990, at the young age of 52, of a heart attack.
 Several of his films were released after his death.